pixijs/guides/docs/index.md

-# Welcome to the PixiJS Guides!
+# Welcome to PixiJS Guides!

 PixiJS is an open source, web-based rendering system that provides blazing fast performance for games, data visualization, and other graphics intensive projects.